Stumbling Toward God:

-Stumbling Toward God traces a woman’s spiritual search with an unusual twist – from an “atheist who prays” to unorthodox membership in two radically different churches: Unitarian and Episcopal.
+Stumbling Toward God traces a woman’s spiritual search with an unusual twist – from an “atheist who prays” to unorthodox membership in two churches with contrasting approaches to worship: Unitarian and Episcopal.
 An honest, satisfying read for anyone questioning or seeking a spiritual path.
 First Place for Nonfiction Book in the PNWA Literary Competition.

-The Second Edition, coming in early 2020, includes new material that opens up the individual spiritual journey to the universal, on a path laid out by love.
+The Second Edition, published in March, 2020, includes new material that opens up the individual spiritual journey to the universal, on a path laid out by love.